 Many motorcycle accident victims experience serious physical injuries that impact their lives long-term.
-While most people focus on just medical bills and physical pain, psychological and emotional distress damages from a motorcycle accident can be just as serious as physical injuries.
+Our Washington state auto accident attorney knows that while most people focus on just medical bills and physical pain, psychological and emotional distress damages from a motorcycle accident can be just as serious as physical injuries.

 The trauma motorcycle accident victims endure can be hard to imagine.
 Even if the accident does not cause severe physical harm, many accident victims may feel overwhelmed by the traumatic event they experienced.